mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 24.02.2022
+* Implementation of one of the lapak versions of the symmetric eigenvalue problem including a threaded version that is up to two times faster on my testing machine and on larger matrices (e.g. 1000x1000) up to 6 times faster
+* Implemented a few new matrix operations (e.g. Rank2 update) including some SSE implementations
+* Renamed the diagonal matrix to vector operations (they were a mess...)

 Date: 19.10.2021
 * Nerd fun goes on: ChaCha random engine now supports AVX instructions to create 2 matrices at once which reduces the time of creating random matrices.